MicrosoftDocs/power-platform/power-platform/admin/view-license-consumption-issues.md

 ### Power Automate licensing summary
 From the **Product** dropdown list, select **Power Automate** to view license consumption information for Power Automate.

-This view is available for users with global admin, Power Platform admin, and Dynamics 365 admins roles.
+This view is available to Power Platform admin and Dynamics 365 admins roles.

 The **Power Automate licensing summary** section provides details of how many Power Automate licenses have been purchased, assigned, and consumed in your entire tenant.
 It provides details of which flow runs are consuming licenses.